BurgerFuel: Locations

 It is also looking to expand into Qatar, Libya, Lebanon, and China and include drive thrus.
 Expansion began in the South Island of New Zealand with the opening of a franchise in Christchurch.
 With the investment by US based Franchise Brands they were looking to enter into the US market with plans to open up to 1000 restaurants there.
 On 20 October 2014, BurgerFuel announced that they would be adding 5 more Australian stores by 31 March 2015 in Sydney, Brisbane and Gold Coast.
 By the end of 2018 no stores remained open in Australia.

 On 24 October 2014, BurgerFuel closed its Iraq operations due to the growing threat of ISIS.
 It reopened a store in Baghdad in 2016, but closed the stores on 8 January 2020 after Iran attacked two airbases in the country.

-On 21 October 2022, the 60th New Zealand location opened in Rolleston as part of the first stage of the Rolleston Fields development.

 Related brands

 Burger Fuel Group owns Winner Winner and Shake Out, other restaurant chains in New Zealand.